duncan4123/basiscash-protocol/docs/README.md

 ## Motivation

-We, the core developers of Basis Cash, were early supporters & observers of Basis when it first launched, and to this day believe that it is one of the best ideas to have ever been put forward in crypto.
+We, the core developers of Basis Cash, were early supporters & observers of Basis, ESD, DSD etc when it first launched, and to this day believe that it is one of the best ideas to have ever been put forward in crypto.
 While Bitcoin first got us interested in blockchain's use cases, it was Basis that first truly inspired us, by painting a picture of a world that runs entirely on decentralized digital dollars the policies for which cannot be corrupted or politicized.
 Basis is more relevant now today than it ever was in 2017/2018 - with regulators striking back against the decentralized movement by cracking down on Telegram and Libra, while their governments are printing money faster than ever before in human history.

 This is not a DeFi project.
 We are simply leveraging the industry's excitement in the category to bring much deserved attention and engagement to the Basis Protocol, and to use this opportunity to distribute ownership in the protocol fairly.